Local Food Literacy in Ontario Schools: FREE Webinars in 2016/17

 - Where to access more high-quality, ready to use resources

-Webinar # 5: Embracing Local Food Literacy: Shifting your School Food Culture – Wednesday May 17, 2017, 3:30 – 4:30 pm EDT: This webinar will focus on how schools can shift their school culture to better enable students to adopt a love of good, healthy food.
-It will include many aspects of the school food environment to consider (including gaining whole-community buy-in, ensuring that school food offerings and food literacy efforts align, and exploring alternative fundraising models), as well as tips to get started.
+Webinar # 5: Embracing Local Food Literacy: Shifting your School Food Culture – Wednesday May 17, 2017, 3:30 – 4:30 pm EDT: This webinar will focus on how schools can shift their school culture to better enable students to adopt a love of good, healthy and local food.
+It will include many aspects of the school food environment to consider including gaining whole-community buy-in, ensuring that school food offerings and local food literacy efforts align, and exploring alternative fundraising models.
+Learn more and sign up!

 Webinar #1: Teaching Local Food Literacy – Wednesday November 30, 2016, 3:30 – 4:45 pm EST: This webinar will provide tangible lessons for how to bring local food literacy education into your classroom.
 View the Webinar recording and access the slides online.